 December 27 – Hortense and the Shadow, Natalia and Lauren O’Hare

 It was the intricate and sparkly winter scene on the cover of this book that got my attention, and I was impressed with the story.
 The authors, a talented two-sisters team, concocted this whimsical fairy tale about accepting ourselves as we are.
-At the start of the story, a young girl by the name of Hortense dislikes her shadow, “tall, dark and crooked,” but as she learns soon enough, her shadow was on her side, stretching “for miles to show how far [she] can go.”
+At the start of the story, a young girl by the name of Hortense dislikes her shadow, “tall, dark and crooked,” but as she learns soon enough, her shadow is on her side, stretching “for miles to show how far [she] can go.”

 We all have a part of us that we dislike (i.e., sensitivity, fat ankles, a tendency to overanalyze), but as Hortense discovers in this story, sometimes changing perspective changes everything.
-Your wiggly audience might not appreciate the nuances of the story, but read it anyway emphasizing intricate brush strokes in the artwork and amazing expression achieved with a limited palette of colors.
+Your wiggly audience might not appreciate the nuances of the story but read it anyway, emphasizing intricate brush strokes in the artwork and amazing expression achieved with a limited palette of colors.

 December 29 – Black Dog, Levi Pinfold (Fear)

 The first time we read this story to the end, we said, “Huh?” and turned to the first page again to see what we had missed.
 Since then, the book became one of our favorites, especially with my younger son.
 This story is about a family that wakes up one snowy morning to discover a black dog outside their house.
-Each family member sees the dog as larger and scarier than the one before, until the youngest member of the family, Small, bravely steps outside and tames the wild beast.
+Each family member sees the dog as larger and scarier than the one before until the youngest member of the family, Small, bravely steps outside and tames the wild beast.